Frances E. Williams: Personal life and activism

 During the 1950s, at a time when Senator Joseph McCarthy and HUAC sought to rid the film industry of anyone considered progressive or left-leaning, many in the industry were blacklisted.
 Several of Hollywood blacklisted members formed a film production company.
 Among them were Herbert Biberman, Paul Jarrico, Albert Maltz, Michael Wilson, and Adrian Scott.
 Williams was asked to participate on one of their projects.
-She was hired as Assistant Director on the film Salt of the Earth (uncredited).
+She was hired as assistant director on the film Salt of the Earth (uncredited).
 She helped to cast the film and worked with the actors and non actors, representing them in their grievances, but because she was working on a film in Hollywood, she had to leave.
 Despite the problems encountered not only from the government, but also from the production heads, it was a landmark picture.
 She was enormously proud.

-In the 1960s, with a bleeding ulcer, Williams along with her brother Bill, moved to Mazatlan, Mexico where they lived for nine years until Bill died.
+In the 1960s, with a bleeding ulcer, Williams along with her brother Bill, moved to Mazatlan, Mexico, where they lived for nine years until Bill died.
 It was close enough to Hollywood so she could fly back and forth with little trouble.

 In 1975, Williams was a delegate to the World Women's Conference in East Berlin, East Germany, and in November of that year she attended the first independence day celebration in Angola, Africa as the only American representative.
-A year later (1976) she attended the World Peace Council in Athens, Greece.
+A year later (1976), she attended the World Peace Council in Athens, Greece.

-In 1978 Williams served as chairperson of the National Anti-Imperialist Movement in Solidarity with African Liberation (NAIMSAL), Los Angeles office.
-From 1975–1989, Williams co-founded Art Against Apartheid and along with other artists and entertainers performed in schools around Los Angeles educating students about Apartheid in South Africa.
+In 1978, Williams served as chairperson of the National Anti-Imperialist Movement in Solidarity with African Liberation (NAIMSAL), Los Angeles office.
+From 1975 to 1989, Williams co-founded Art Against Apartheid and along with other artists and entertainers performed in schools around Los Angeles educating students about Apartheid in South Africa.

 Death

 Williams died on January 2, 1995.
 She had been hospitalized following complications from a stroke she suffered in September, shortly after her 89th birthday.

-The Frances E. Williams Artist Grants [FEWAG] was established, as directed by Williams in her will, providing funds for Blacks in the arts "to take classes to perfect their craft."
-Between 2005 - 2014, $229,000 was dispensed in small grants to individual artists and arts organizations.
+The Frances E. Williams Artist Grants [FEWAG] was established, as directed by Williams in her will, providing funds for Blacks in the arts "to take classes to perfect their craft".
+Between 2005 and 2014, $229,000 was dispensed in small grants to individual artists and arts organizations.

 Williams' papers are housed at the Southern California Library for Social Studies and Research in Los Angeles.